1995–96 FA Cup: Second round proper

 The second round of the competition featured the winners of the first round ties.
 The matches were played on 2 December 1995, with six replays and one penalty shootout required.
+The round featured two teams from Step 7 of English football: Bognor Regis Town from the Isthmian League First Division and Cinderford Town from the Southern League Southern Division.

 Third round proper

-The third round of the season's FA Cup was scheduled for 6 January and marked the point at which the teams in the two highest divisions in the English league system, the Premier League and the Football League First Division (now known as the Football League Championship).
-There were fourteen replays, with only one of these games going to penalties to settle it.
+Teams from the Premier League and the Football League First Division entered the competition in this round.
+The initial matches were played on the weekend of 6-7 January 1996, with fourteen ties going to replays and one of those requiring penalties to settle the result.
+Gravesend & Northfleet, from the Southern League Premier Division at Step 6 of English football, was the lowest-ranked team in the draw.

 Fourth round proper

-The Fourth Round ties were played with the thirty-two winners of the previous round.
+The fourth round ties were played with the thirty-two winners of the previous round.
 The matches were originally scheduled for Saturday, 27 January, although only four matches were played that weekend, and only two of these matches resulted in a victory for one side.
 There were seven replays but no penalty shootouts.
+The round included seven clubs from the Second Division (Step 3): Walsall, Crewe Alexandra, Swindon Town, Shrewsbury Town, Brentford, Oxford United and Peterborough United.

 Fifth round proper

-The Fifth Round matches were scheduled for 17 February.
+The fifth-round matches were scheduled for 17 February.
 There were five replays and one penalty shootout.
+Swindon Town was again the lowest-ranked team in the round.

 Sixth round

 The four quarter-final ties were scheduled to be played on the weekend of 9 and 10 March 1996.
 There were two replays, between Liverpool and Leeds and Wimbledon & Chelsea.
 These were played on 20 March 1996.

-This was a rare occurrence of all eight quarter-finals being from the top division.
+This was a rare occurrence of all eight quarter-finalists being from the top division.